DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/tutorial/random-gaussian.md

 The more we click, the closer this graph will get to the symmetric bell curve of a normal distribution.

-We can visualize our gaussian distributions in another way: let's use random gaussian numbers for selecting x and y positions for drawing ellipses.
+We can visualize our gaussian distributions in another way: let's use random gaussian numbers for selecting $$x$$ and $$y$$ positions for drawing ellipses.

 Since we want them to be centered on our canvas, we'll use mean values of $$\frac{width}{2}$$ and $$\frac{height}{2}$$.
 And if we want $$99.7\%$$ of the numbers selected to fall within our canvas, the standard deviations should be $$\frac{width}{6}$$ and $$\frac{height}{6}$$:

 {% include p5-editor.html id="ypoiTaX7S" %}

-The vertical lines show standard deviations in the x direction.
+The vertical lines show standard deviations in the $$x$$ direction.
 And we can see that the density of ellipses decreases as we move away from the mean in the center of the canvas.

 As we keep clicking, we can see that the middle two regions fill up quicker, because together they hold $$68\%$$ of the ellipses drawn.
 The next $$2$$ regions away from the mean hold about $$13.6\%$$ of the ellipses each, or $$27\%$$ collectively.
 And the $$2$$ furthest regions from the mean each hold $$2\%$$ of the ellipses drawn.

-We can see a similar situation for the distribution of y values:
+We can see a similar situation for the distribution of $$y$$ values:

 {% include p5-editor.html id="Zah6YLuaS" %}